 Home insurance and severe weather

-According to a 2017 report from the Insurance Bureau of Canada, catastrophic events in 2016 (flooding, hail, windstorms, fire, etc.) resulted in approximately $5.03 billion in insured losses.
+Catastrophic events such as flooding, hail, windstorms, and fire result in billions of insured losses each year.
 An “insured loss” refers to damage caused to something which you pay insurance coverage for – it could include your home or car.

 To protect your home, here are some insurance coverages which could help.
 Also, it’s important to double check with your BrokerLink broker about any policy limits, other coverages and deductibles.